While information is changing rapidly, we’re answering some frequently asked questions about the second round of stimulus payments.

 What is the cutoff to file the 2019 tax return and still get the stimulus payment?

-Remember, taxpayers who didn’t get a stimulus payment, or only got part of one, during 2020 may get the missing amount as a refundable credit when they file their 2020 tax return.
+Remember, taxpayers who didn’t get the first or second stimulus payment, or only got part of one, during 2020 may get the missing amount as a refundable recovery rebate credit when they file their 2020 tax return.
 The requirements for the credit on the 2020 tax return are the same as the stimulus payment requirements.
 You must not be a dependent of another taxpayer, you must have a valid SSN, and your AGI must be below the phase out thresholds of $150,000 for MFJ, $112,500 for HOH, and $75,000 for all others.
 Taxpayers with an income over the threshold may still get a portion of the credit.

 Additional information on state and federal responses to the Coronavirus pandemic can be found on the IRS’ Coronavirus Tax Relief page.
 The IRS is processing tax returns and providing refunds to Americans in the same time frame as always.
 As taxpayers lose jobs and work limited hours from home during this crisis, additional funding is as critical as it has ever been.
 Book an appointment today and get your maximum refund as quickly as possible.